SynLube logo SynLube Lube-4-Life®

 The secondary request was to make the component parts such as to be quickly installable during final assembly, with no regard to future serviceability, maintenance or reparability.

-Direct results are cars where aluminum components that had a half life of 25 years were almost universally replaced with plastic which at best last 7 to 9 years.
+Direct results are cars where aluminum components that had a half life of 25 years were almost universally replaced with plastics, which at best last only about 7 to 9 years.

 Another example is plastic intake manifolds, which crack, warp, and fail in various ways.